alpha60-devops/alpha60-results/docs/data-json.2025.md

 // Given transfer-size above, price cost of bandwidth on AWS
     "transfer-cost": "",

-// For the UBTIHA above ie collection-unique-btiha, split the unique peers into groupings based on
-// the resolution of the media media files.
-// Ordered array of different resolution and/or encoding grouping for the media files.
-// Sorted as descending by percentage of upeers.
-// Groups:
-// standard definition resolution (sd), encoded with MPEG4/AVC, aka H264
-// standard definition resolution (sd), encoded with XviD
-// ultra high definition resolution (uhd) of 2160p, encoded with any variant
-// high definition resolution (hd) of 1080p, encoded with any variant
-// high definition resolution (hd) of 720p, encoded with any variant
-    "resolution-partitions": [
-        {

-// In this case, it is standard definition (sd) video  encoded with H264, with 39% of peers
-            "number": 1,
-            "name": "sd-264",
-            "total-percentage-upeers": "39.71",
-            "total-percentage-bytes": "9.28",
-            "upeers-total": 8161820
-        },

-// In this case, it is high definition (hd) video  with the resolution of 720p, with 36% of peers
-        {
-            "number": 2,
-            "name": "720",
-            "total-percentage-upeers": "36.74",
-            "total-percentage-bytes": "28.26",
-            "upeers-total": 7551087
-        },

-// In this case, it is high definition (hd) video  with the resolution of 1080p, with 15% of peers
-        {
-            "number": 3,
-            "name": "1080",
-            "total-percentage-upeers": "15.11",
-            "total-percentage-bytes": "42.65",
-            "upeers-total": 3106228
-        },

-// In this case, it is standard definition (sd) video  encoded with xViD, with 6% of peers
-        {
-            "number": 4,
-            "name": "sd-xvid",
-            "total-percentage-upeers": "6.17",
-            "total-percentage-bytes": "11.92",
-            "upeers-total": 1268477
-        },

-// In this case, it is standard definition (sd) video  with unknown encoding, with 2% of peers
-        {
-            "number": 5,
-            "name": "sd-other",
-            "total-percentage-upeers": "2.27",
-            "total-percentage-bytes": "7.89",
-            "upeers-total": 467511
-        },

-// In this case, it is ultra high definition (uhd) video  with 4k resolution, with 0% of peers
-        {
-            "number": 6,
-            "name": "2160",
-            "total-percentage-upeers": "0.00",
-            "total-percentage-bytes": "0.00",
-            "upeers-total": 0
-        }
-    ],

 // Ordered array of different geographic groups, descending by percentage of upeers.
 // Groups are three longitude regions (aka “slices”):